petecarapetyan/webappwriter/docs/fins/thumbnails/index.md

 # Choosing a Theme || 20

-> The fine print: <br>_Be sure to consult [I ♥ HTML req](/fins/html/) before committing to a Fins - Rocket Theme_ <br> All themes are always considered incomplete, unlike WordPress themes, where the owner is not expected to jump in and adjust the HTML/CSS
+> The fine print: <br>_Be sure to consult [I ♥ HTML req](/fins/html/) before committing to a Fins - Rocket Theme!_ <br> All themes are always considered incomplete, unlike WordPress themes, where the owner is not expected to jump in and adjust the HTML/CSS

 ## not-alphabet theme